H.S. FOOTBALL: Foxboro stopped short by Grafton in state semifinal

 The unbeaten Gators (11-0) advance to play in the MIAA Div.
 4 Super Bowl at Gillette Stadium.

-“That just took all the wind out of our sails, any momentum we had built up to that point,” Foxboro head coach Jack Martinelli said of Donagher’s 99-yard return, which came just inches away from touching the goal line before the senior captain picked it up and ran the final 65 yards untouched.
+“That just took all the wind out of our sails, any momentum we had built up to that point,” Foxboro head coach Jack Martinelli said of Donagher’s 99-yard return, which saw the ball bounce just inches away from touching the goal line before the senior captain picked it up and ran the final 65 yards untouched.
 “We just didn’t make the play, just didn’t make the play.”

 The reason Foxboro trailed just 14-12 before that kickoff return, however, was because the Warriors made plays in critical second-half situations.